MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentownerregistrationdata_activationfileextensions.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentOwnerRegistrationData.ActivationFileExtensions

 ## -description

-Extensions of files that can be activated in the Isolated Windows Environment.
+**Deprecated.** Extensions of files that can be activated in the Isolated Windows Environment.

 ## -property-value

 IVector

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples